← All post

 Internal linguists have capacity constraints that don’t map to the TMS model.
 They have other responsibilities.
 They take vacations.
 They have expertise in certain domains but not others.
 Optimizing their workload – ensuring they’re used for high-value work while routine content goes to vendors – requires visibility the TMS doesn’t provide.

-I’ve watched localization managers toggle between TMS dashboards and Outlook calendars, trying to figure out who’s available this week and what they should prioritize.
-The TMS sees work as a queue; the manager sees people with varying skills, preferences, and constraints.
+It’s not rare that localization managers toggle between TMS dashboards and Outlook calendars, trying to figure out who’s available this week and what they should prioritize.
+The TMS sees work as a queue; the manager sees people with varying skills, availability, preferences, and constraints.

 The Reporting Reality

 TMSes offer built-in reports, but they rarely match what leadership actually wants to see.
+Outcomes are not measured in TMSes.
 The TMS reports what happened inside the TMS – project volumes, word counts, leverage rates.
 Leadership wants business context – how does localization spend compare to revenue by region?
 How does turnaround time affect time-to-market?
 What’s the correlation between quality scores and customer satisfaction?

 Answering these questions requires combining TMS data with financial systems, sales data, customer feedback tools.
 This integration happens in business intelligence platforms like PowerBI or Tableau, fed by exports and APIs.
 The TMS is a data source, not the reporting solution.